 - Start by drying the underneath, then move to the ears, top, and front of the Pom’s ruff.

 - The dog’s tail area is next, finishing on the side and back areas.

 - Brush a Pomeranian while you dry with a dog dryer.

-- Brush, while blowing the water out of the hair in an upward direction for a full coated look for your Pom.
+- Use a pin brush while blowing the water out of the hair upward for a fully coated look for your Pom.

 Best Shampoo for Pomeranians?

 What Is The Best Dog Shampoo for Pomeranians?
 I Use and Recommend:

 I think the type of shampoo used is a minor consideration unless this is your Best in Show Pomeranian having his bath the day before a big show.
 Always opting for a soothing oatmeal shampoo for dogs not being shown.